uw-advanced-robotics/aruw-mcb/README.md

 Software we use:
 - `modm`, a C++-native HAL
-- the gcc compiler
+- The GCC compiler
-- openocd to deploy and debug
+- OpenOCD to deploy and debug
 - VSCode, an editor
 - [Taproot](https://gitlab.com/aruw/controls/taproot), a RoboMaster controls framework